shadowbrain/miRNA_data_analysis/README.md

 This code is a comprehensive script for performing a variety of tasks with your NanoString data, including:

 - Loading the data and performing initial checks.
-- Identifying housekeeping, negative, and positive control miRNAs.
+- Identifying housekeeping, negative, and positive control miRNAs from a list of externally calculated stable miRNAs.
-- Normalizing expression levels to both housekeeping and negative controls.
+- Normalizing expression levels to housekeeping, negative, and positive controls.
 - Calculating average expression and fold changes between groups.
 - Performing t-tests to assess statistical differences between groups.
 - Creates a summary of "significant" results as defined by the fold change and p-value threshhold variables (defaults: foldchange >= 2, p-value <= 0.1)